 - You will likely become homeless or be forced to move and live in close quarters with someone new if you are evicted because you have no other available housing options

 View Governor Polis’ Executive Order Providing Protection for Colorado Tenants

 What to Do

-Fill out the Declaration form [59 KB] and give it to your landlord, owner of the property were you live, or other person who may have the right to evict you.
+Fill out the Declaration Form and give it to your landlord, owner of the property where you live, or other person who may have the right to evict you.
 Every adult listed on the lease, rental agreement, or housing contract needs to complete and provide a Declaration.

 What You Need to Know